WARNING: These guidelines are TENTATIVE

 unless you are Cody Boone Ferguson, in

-which case it is original! :-) Submitting source that uses the content of
+which case it is original! :-) Submitting source code that uses the contents of

 txzchk.c,